154th Wing

-The 154th Wing (154 WG) is a unit of the Hawaii Air National Guard, stationed at Hickam Air Force Base, Joint Base Pearl Harbor–Hickam, Honolulu, Hawaii.
+The 154th Wing is a unit of the Hawaii Air National Guard, stationed at Hickam Air Force Base, Joint Base Pearl Harbor–Hickam, Honolulu, Hawaii.
 If activated to federal service, the Wing is placed under the command of the Pacific Air Forces.

 Overview

 The 154th Wing is the major operational component of the Hawaii Air National Guard.
-The 154th is both a composite wing, consisting of Air Supremacy, Airlift, Radar, and Air Refueling squadrons, and in certain instances an associate unit with the USAF Pacific Air Forces' 15th Wing.
+The 154th is both a composite wing, consisting of air supremacy, airlift, radar, and air refueling squadrons, and in certain instances an associate unit with the USAF Pacific Air Forces' 15th Wing.

 In performing its state mission, the Hawaii ANG provides organized, trained units to protect Hawaii's citizens and property, preserve peace, and ensure public safety in response to natural or human-caused disasters.
 The federal mission of the Hawaii ANG is to provide operationally ready combat units, combat support units, and qualified personnel for active duty in the U.S. Air Force in time of war, national emergency, or operational contingency.